bonds/bonds.github.io/content/posts/recipes/2022-07-14-chocolate-chip-ice-cream.md

 Remove the chocolate from the heat once it's fully melted.
 Once the mixture resembles thick soft-serve ice cream, 15-25 minutes, slowly dribble half the chocolate over it while it churns.
-Wait 5 more minutes, then tranfer to the freezer.
+Churn for 5 more minutes, then tranfer to the freezer.
 Freeze overnight and then serve.

 Clean the ice cream maker then repeat the churning steps with the remaining